 "Life never goes the way you think"

-Born in the '60s, out of wedlock, so technically a bastard.
-The first camera in hand lot long after walking, He loved black and white pictures over colour, "women mostly look better in B&W" he was too young to shoot girls so tried to capture landscapes, objects, and even dogs,
+The first camera in hand not long after walking, He loved black and white pictures over colour, "women mostly look better in B&W" he was too young to shoot girls so tried to capture landscapes, objects, and even dogs,

 Then came digital but not before he received dirty payment for weddings and photoshoots using film.
 At eight he had his own darkroom and lost his first wife to cameras and kayaking